-Responsibilities of the Authority, the Director (Corporate Services) and Those Charged with Governance for the financial statements

-As explained in the Statement of Responsibilities set out on page 28, the Authority is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+Responsibilities of the Authority, the Director (Corporate Services) and Those Charged with Governance for the financial statements one of its officers has the responsibility for the administration of those affairs.
 In this authority, that officer is the Director (Corporate Services).
-The Director (Corporate Services) is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21, for being satisfied that they give a true and fair view, and for such internal control as the Director (Corporate Services) determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Director (Corporate Services) is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2021/22, for being satisfied that they give a true and fair view, and for such internal control as the Director (Corporate Services) determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.